telerik/ajax-docs/api/server/Telerik.Web.UI.Widgets/FileBrowserContentProvider.md

 The HttpContext object, set in the constructor of the class.

-###  SelectedUrl `String`

-Gets or sets the url of the selected item.
-The file browser will navigate to the item
-            which has this url.

-###  SelectedItemTag `String`

-Gets or sets the tag of the selected item.
-The file browser will navigate to the item
-            which has this tag.
-Used mainly in Database content providers, where the file items have special url for accessing.

-###  SearchPatterns `String[]`

-Gets the search patterns for the file items to be displayed in the FileBrowser control.
-This property
-            is set in the constructor of the class.
-Supports wildcards.

-###  ViewPaths `String[]`

-Gets the paths which will be displayed in the dialog.
-This is passed by RadEditor and is
-            one of the values of ImagesPaths, DocumentsPaths, MediaPaths, FlashPaths, TemplatesPaths properties.
-            You can disregard this value if you have custom mechanism for determining the rights for directory / file displaying.

-###  UploadPaths `String[]`

-Gets the paths which will allow uploading in the dialog.
-This is passed by RadEditor and is
-            one of the values of UploadImagesPaths, UploadDocumentsPaths, UploadMediaPaths, UploadFlashPaths, UploadTemplatesPaths properties.
-You can disregard this value if you have custom mechanism for determining the rights for uploading.

 ###  DeletePaths `String[]`

 The paths which will allow deleting in the dialog.
 This is passed by RadEditor and is